 Why do we care about cat poop?

-Believe it or not, we aren’t just weirdos that enjoy talking about poop 24/7.
-Poops are important as they reflect the inner workings of our and our pets’ bodies.
+Believe it or not, we aren't just weirdos that enjoy talking about poop 24/7.
+Poops are important as they reflect the inner workings of our and our pets' bodies.
 Bowel movements can signal your fur baby is all tickety boo, or they could alert you to a possible illness or issue.
-This is particularly useful as our fur babies obviously can’t talk (as much as we wish they could).
-So inspecting their poops is probably the best form of conversation you’re going to be able to have with them over their health.
+This is particularly useful as our fur babies obviously can't talk (as much as we wish they could).
+So inspecting their poops before you scoop it up into a cat poop bag is probably the best form of conversation you're going to be able to have with them over their health.

 How often should a cat poo?